Can you split payment on DoorDash? The short answer: not directly

 Each person sees and pays for their own items

-Host absorbs delivery fee, service fee, and tip
+Host absorbs the delivery fee, service fee, and tip

 Method 4